ekuris-repos/ccpr_root/governance/platform_setup.md

 # CCPR Platform Setup Guide

 ## Overview
-This guide provides comprehensive setup instructions for implementing the Central Controlled Prompt Repository (CCPR) across different Git-compatible platforms, enabling organizations to choose the platform that best fits their infrastructure and requirements.
+This guide provides comprehensive setup instructions for implementing the Central Code Prompt Repository (CCPR) across different Git-compatible platforms, enabling organizations to choose the platform that best fits their infrastructure and requirements.

 > **Implementation Note**: This platform setup guide represents a comprehensive example for enterprise-grade implementations.
 Organizations should adapt the complexity and requirements to match their implementation tier:
 > - **Tier 1 (Basic)**: Simple Git repository with basic folder structure